ademisler/pickachu/README.md

 - Element, link, font, image and text pickers
 - History panel grouped by type
 - Language and theme options
+- Icons adapt to light and dark mode

 ## Installation
 1. Clone this repository.